TurboTax TaxCaster - Terms of Service and License Agreement

 Introduction and Overview

-Thank you for choosing Intuit.
-We provide a platform (the “Platform”) that encompasses a variety of services, including TurboTax, QuickBooks, and Mint (each, a “Service”).
-You are entering into a contract with Intuit Consumer Group LLC.
-Intuit Consumer Group LLC, along with any parent, subsidiary, affiliate or related companies (including those listed here and at https://www.intuit.com/legal/intuit-group-companies/) are referred to in these provisions as “Intuit Group Companies” or simply “Intuit” or “us.”
+Thank you for choosing Intuit Inc. We provide a platform (the “Platform”) that encompasses (1) a variety of services, including TurboTax, QuickBooks, and Mint (each, a “Service”); and (2) installable software (including our desktop and mobile applications), any accompanying documentation, and any updates to such software or documentation (collectively, “Software”).
+Intuit Inc., along with any parent, subsidiary, affiliate, or related companies (including those listed here and at https://www.intuit.com/legal/intuit-group-companies/) are referred to in these provisions as “Intuit Group Companies” or simply “Intuit” or “us.”

 When you use the Platform, you enter into a binding contract with us.
-Each part of Section A of the agreement begins with an italicized annotation that is intended to help you navigate the agreement.
+Each section of the agreement begins with an italicized annotation that is intended to help you navigate the agreement.
 The annotations do not completely summarize the agreement, though, and you should read each section carefully and in full.
 We’ve also bolded a few areas that talk about important legal rights, and you should be sure to read those sections carefully.
-These provisions in Section A apply to the Platform generally and are separate from the provisions in Section B which include additional provisions for your use of specific Intuit products or Services.
+These provisions in Section A apply to the Platform generally and are separate from the provisions in Section B which include additional provisions for your use of specific Intuit Software or Services.

-- You need to agree to these terms to use our services.
-By using Intuit services, you are instructing us to share your data across our platform for marketing, eligibility and other purposes described in our Global Privacy Statement, consistent with applicable law.
+You need to agree to these terms to use our Platform.
+By using the Platform, you are instructing us to share your data across our Platform for marketing, eligibility, and other purposes described in our Global Privacy Statement, consistent with applicable law.
 This data may include credit information and other information we obtain from third parties.

 - To the terms and conditions of this agreement (“Agreement”), which includes:

 - The current version of the terms set out in Section A and Section B; and

 - Any additional provisions and conditions provided separately to you for your use of the Platform, which may include terms and conditions from third parties (which we refer to as “Additional Terms”)